KotisK/GreenHeritageApp/README.md

 # GreenHeritageApp
 A mobile (Android devices) Application of Information and Awareness for the Effects of Climate Change on Intangible Cultural Heritage.
+Downlad APK file and install on your Android device.
+Alternatively, open the QR code and scan it with your phone.

 ![image](https://github.com/user-attachments/assets/e3d7f6ed-923b-4715-b4a5-3d6088ac1f85)